Hash Generator

 How to Use

-3. Click 'Generate' to compute the hash value.
+3. Click the Generate button to compute the hash digest.

-5. Click 'Copy' to copy the hash to your clipboard.
+5. Click Copy to place the hash on your clipboard for use elsewhere.

 Why Use This Tool?

-SHA algorithms use browser's Web Crypto API for secure, fast computation
+SHA-256 and SHA-512 use the browser Web Crypto API for fast, standards-compliant computation

-MD5 available for legacy compatibility (not recommended for security)
+MD5 and SHA-1 are available for legacy system compatibility checks

 Tips & Best Practices

-• Never use MD5 or SHA-1 for security purposes - they have known vulnerabilities
+• Never use MD5 or SHA-1 for security-sensitive purposes such as password storage or digital signatures — both have demonstrated collision vulnerabilities

 Frequently Asked Questions

-Hashing is one-way - you can compute a hash from input, but cannot reverse it to get the original data.
-Encryption is two-way - you can encrypt data and decrypt it with a key.
-Hashing is for verification and integrity.
-Encryption is for confidentiality and secrecy.
+Hashing is a one-way function: you can compute a digest from input, but there is no way to reverse it back to the original data.
+Encryption is a two-way function: you encrypt with a key and can decrypt with the same or a paired key.
+Use hashing for verification and integrity.
+Use encryption for confidentiality and secrecy.

 Why is SHA-256 recommended over MD5?

-MD5 produces 128-bit hashes and has known collision vulnerabilities - different inputs can produce the same hash, undermining security.
-SHA-256 produces 256-bit hashes with no known practical collisions, making it suitable for security applications, digital signatures, and blockchain.
+MD5 produces 128-bit digests and has known collision vulnerabilities — two different inputs can produce the same hash, which breaks integrity guarantees.
+SHA-256 produces 256-bit digests with no known practical collisions, making it suitable for security applications, digital signatures, and blockchain systems.

 What is a hash collision?

-A collision occurs when two different inputs produce the same hash output.
-Collisions undermine hash security because an attacker could substitute one input for another.
-Modern algorithms like SHA-256 are designed to make finding collisions practically impossible.
+A collision occurs when two different inputs produce the same hash digest.
+Collisions undermine the integrity guarantee of a hash function because an attacker could substitute one input for another without detection.
+Modern algorithms like SHA-256 are designed to make finding collisions computationally infeasible.

 Related Tools